-Close to Bicester Shopping Village and a Tesco supermarket with its own filling station is this large service area.
+Close to the Bicester Village shopping centre and a Tesco supermarket with its own filling station is this large service area.
 The site is currently under redevelopment and will soon include two new drive-thru units.

 Trivia and History